ktor/osgi-vat-checker/README.md

 ```

 ## Result and error handling
-The instance can be in following states:
+Returned `VatCheckerResult` instance can be in following states:
 1. VAT valid: `valid=true`
 1. VAT invalid: `valid=false` and `error` is empty
 1. VAT checker error: `valid=false` and `error` has enum value